 '''

-Table 161.
+Table 162.
 HTTPS Access Configuration Commands

 '''

 Command Syntax and Usage [no] access https enable Enables or disables BBI access (Web access) using HTTPS.
-The default setting is enabled.
-Command mode: Global configuration [default] access https port [<tcp number="" port=""></tcp>] Defines the HTTPS Web server port number.
+The defause setting is enabled.
+Command mode: Global configuration ult [default] access https port [TCP port number] Defines the HTTPS Web server port number.
 The default port is 443.
-Command mode: Global configuration access https generate-certificate Allows you to generate a certificate to connect to the SSL to be used during the key exchange.
-A default certificate is created when HTTPS is enabled for the first time.
-The user can create a new certificate defining the information that they want to be used in the various fields.
+Command mode: Global configuration access https generate-certificate Allows you to generate a certificate to connect to the SSL to be used dur key exchange.
+A default certificate is created when HTTPS is enabled f first time.
+The user can create a new certificate defining the information they want to be used in the various fields.
 For example: Country Name (2 letter code): CA State or Province Name (full name): Ontario Locality Name (for example, city): Ottawa Organization Name (for example, company): IBM Organizational Unit Name (for example, section): Operations Common Name (for example, user's name): Mr Smith Email (for example, email address): info@ibm.com You will be asked to confirm if you want to generate the certificate.
-It will take approximately 30 seconds to generate the certificate.
-Then the switch will restart SSL agent.
-Command mode: Global configuration access https save-certificate show access
+It wi approximately 30 seconds to generate the certificate.
+Then the switch v restart SSL agent. or the that access https save-certificate show access

-Table 161.
+Table 162.
 HTTPS Access Configuration Commands